MelSumner/ember-a11y-roadmap/linting-and-testing/approach.md

 We intend to improve the messaging already provided through the [`ember-template-lint`](https://github.com/ember-template-lint/ember-template-lint/) addon.

+We will need to plan a different way to lint CSS.

 ### Improving Linting Error messages:

 - compare rules already available through axe-core.